Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: Introduction

 \subsection{Our contributions}

-\begin{theorem} We present a Weitz-type FPTAS for the ferromagnetic Ising model throughout the entire Lee–Yang zero-free region, without requiring SSM. \end{theorem} Our algorithm is a Weitz-type algorithm for two reasons.
+\begin{theorem}[Informal] There is a Weitz-type FPTAS for the ferromagnetic Ising model throughout the entire Lee--Yang zero-free region.
+The algorithm does \emph{not} require SSM. \end{theorem} Our algorithm is a Weitz-type algorithm for two reasons.
 First, it expresses the partition function as a telescoping product of certain ratios and the key is to approximate each ratio.
 Secondly, in order to give a good approximation of the ratios, it uses the SAW tree and truncates it at logarithmic depth.
-However, crucial differences distinguish our algorithm from the standard Weitz algorithm, ensuring that our algorithm does not rely on SSM.
-First, instead of approximating the marginal probability $P_v=\frac{Z_{G,\sigma(v)=+}}{Z_G}$ of a vertex $v$ being assign spin $+$, we approximate a carefully designed edge-deletion ratio $P_e=\frac{Z_{G-e}}{Z_G}$ where $G-e$ denotes the graph obtained from $G$ by removing an edge $e$.
+However, crucial differences distinguish our algorithm from the standard Weitz algorithm, ensuring that our algorithm does \emph{not} rely on SSM.
+First, instead of approximating the marginal probability $P_v=\frac{Z_{G,\sigma(v)=+}}{Z_G}$ of a vertex $v$ being assigned spin $+$, we approximate a carefully designed edge-deletion ratio $P_e=\frac{Z_{G-e}}{Z_G}$ where $G-e$ denotes the graph obtained from $G$ by removing an edge $e$.
 Second, since SSM is unavailable, we cannot argue that truncating the SAW tree yields a good approximation.
-Inspired by Barvinok’s method, we show that each edge-deletion ratio viewed as a function on $\lambda$ can be well approximated by truncating its Taylor expansion series at logarithmic degree, and the coefficients can be computed efficiently via recursion on the SAW tree up to logarithmic depth.
+Inspired by Barvinok’s algorithm, we show that each edge-deletion ratio viewed as a function on $\lambda$ can be well approximated by truncating its Taylor expansion series at logarithmic degree.

+A key difference from Barvinok’s algorithm is that, while in the Barvinok framework the low-order Taylor coefficients are computed via subgraph counting~\cite{patel2017deterministic,liu2019ising}, we compute these coefficients still via recursion on the SAW tree.
+The idea of using SAW-tree recursions to compute low-order coefficients has also been explored by Bencs and Regts~\cite{bencs2025barvinok}, who compute low-order Taylor coefficients of $\log Z$.
+We note that their method remains Barvinok-type, as their goal is to approximate $\log Z$.
+In contrast, our approach is a genuinely Weitz-style telescoping algorithm that directly approximates each ratio using the SAW tree.